Antonio Candreva: Style of play

-Naturally right-footed, Candreva can be deployed in several midfield positions due to his versatility, although he usually plays either in a central role as an attacking midfielder or more frequently as a traditional winger on the right side of the pitch; a former forward, he is also capable of playing on the left, and has also been used as a wing-back or full-back, as a second striker, as a central or box-to-box midfielder, as a mezzala, or even in a deeper role in front of the back-line, due to his defensive work-rate and tactical awareness.
-He has also been deployed as a false attacking midfielder on occasion.
-A dynamic, tenacious, physical, and well-rounded player, he is well known for his pace, stamina, consistency and work-rate, which enable him to cover the flank effectively, as well as his eye for goal; he is known for his ability to get forward, and possesses a powerful, accurate long-range shot with both feet, as well as being an accurate free kick and penalty kick taker.
-He is also gifted with vision and creativity, as well as precise passing, good distribution, and his excellent crossing ability and set-piece delivery, which enable him to create chances and provide several assists for teammates.
-In addition to these attributes, he also has good technical ability, ball control and dribbling skills, which enable him to get past opposing defenders and both exploit and create space for his team.
+Naturally right-footed, Candreva could be deployed in several midfield positions due to his versatility, although he usually played either in a central role as an attacking midfielder or more frequently as a traditional winger on the right side of the pitch; a former forward, he was also capable of playing on the left, and was at times used as a wing-back or full-back, as a second striker, as a central or box-to-box midfielder, as a mezzala, or even in a deeper role in front of the back-line, due to his defensive work-rate and tactical awareness.
+He was also deployed as a false attacking midfielder on occasion.

+A dynamic, tenacious, physical, and well-rounded player, Candreva was well known for his pace, stamina, consistency and work-rate, which enabled him to cover the flank effectively, as well as his eye for goal; he was known for his ability to get forward, and possesses a powerful, accurate long-range shot with both feet, as well as being an accurate free kick and penalty kick taker.
+He was also gifted with vision and creativity, as well as precise passing, good distribution, and his excellent crossing ability and set-piece delivery, which enabled him to create chances and provide several assists for teammates.
+In addition to these attributes, Candreva possessed good technical ability, ball control and dribbling skills, which enabled him to get past opposing defenders and both exploit and create space for his team.